nest/nest-simulator/doc/examples/tsodyks_depressing.rst

     nest.SetKernelStatus({"resolution": h})

-Fourth, the nodes are created using ``Create``.
+Fourth, the nodes are created using :py:func:`.Create`.
 We store the returned handles in variables for later reference.